Clinical-Informatics-Collaborative/Clinical_Dashboard_24sem1/0. data generation/README.md

 `data generation.ipynb` aims to:
 1. Edit `patient.csv` from generated Synthea data (with multiple disease).

-2. Basic data localization: change address from US to == Victoria, Australia == by editing CITY, STATE，COUNTY，ZIP，LAT，LON based on [Australian Postcodes](https://www.matthewproctor.com/australian_postcodes "Australian Postcodes") and [VIC Suburb](https://data.gov.au/dataset/ds-dga-bdf92691-c6fe-42b9-a0e2-a4cd716fa811/details "VIC Suburb"). change ETHNICITY from "hispanic" and "non-hispanic" to "Aboriginal and Torres Strait Islander" and "other".
+2. Basic data localization: change address from US to ==Victoria, Australia== by editing CITY, STATE，COUNTY，ZIP，LAT，LON based on [Australian Postcodes](https://www.matthewproctor.com/australian_postcodes "Australian Postcodes") and [VIC Suburb](https://data.gov.au/dataset/ds-dga-bdf92691-c6fe-42b9-a0e2-a4cd716fa811/details "VIC Suburb"). change ETHNICITY from "hispanic" and "non-hispanic" to "Aboriginal and Torres Strait Islander" and "other".

 3. Create a non-standard database by change 'COUNTY' to 'SUBURB'.